PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 The most known one is to clone a repository using `git clone`.

-> :bulb: It is recommended to clone via SSH rather than HTTPS.
+> 💡 It is recommended to clone via SSH rather than HTTPS.

 <details>
   <summary>HTTPS vs SSH clone</summary>